Cheap Car Insurance After a Bad Driving Record

 Vehicle safety discount

-Cars with anti-lock brakes, airbags and anti-theft systems may qualify for lower premiums.
+Cars equipped with anti-lock brakes, airbags, electronic stability control, and anti-theft systems may be eligible for lower premiums.

 What to Do if No One Will Insure You After a Bad Driving Record

-Insurers cover drivers with speeding tickets or at-fault accidents but at higher rates.
-A DUI conviction makes finding coverage harder, often requiring nonstandard policies.
+Most insurers cover drivers with speeding tickets or at-fault accidents at higher rates.
+DUI convictions make finding coverage harder, often requiring nonstandard policies.
 These cost more and offer fewer benefits but ensure essential coverage for high-risk drivers.

 Aspect